- Get involved

 Selected candidates for HeritageINDIA 2019:

-Over the past several years, Anuja Keerthi Konda, a senior at Mission San Jose High School (MSJHS) in Fremont, CA, has grown to love volunteering her time to serving those in need through organizations such as Hrudaya Foundation, Key Club, All Against Alcohol and Drug Abuse, Little Taare, and many more.
+Over the past several years, Anuja Keerthi Konda, an incoming college freshman from Fremont, CA, has grown to love volunteering her time to serving those in need through organizations such as Hrudaya Foundation, Key Club, All Against Alcohol and Drug Abuse, Little Taare, and many more.
 She currently serves as MSJHS’s Senior Class President and SURF Representative for the Fremont Board of Education.
 Apart from being actively involved at her school and in community services, Anuja is a well-known Radio Show host on the weekly radio show “Paatshala” in the San Francisco Area (92.3 FM).
 Additionally, she enjoys performing Indian semi-classical and folk dance forms and playing piano.
 Anuja has received commendation and recognition certificates from elected officials such as Congressman Khanna, Assembly members Chu and other officials.
 Anuja has also received “The President’s Volunteer Service Award”.
 In 2019, she received the “Young Inspirational Woman of the Year” award from the Indo-American Community Federation (IACF).
 Anuja’s future career aspirations include becoming a Pediatrician and research scientist.

-Nirali Patel is finishing up her freshman year in high school at Woodlands High School in Spring, Texas.
+Nirali Patel is a rising sophomore at Woodlands High School in Spring, Texas.
 She is a bubbly, adventurous girl who isn’t afraid of getting out of her comfort zone to face new, exciting challenges.
 She strives to help others out and inspires them to do what they love.
 She is part of a few clubs that allow her to positively impact others.
 As Vice President of a Gavel Speaking Club, she has earned a certificate for completing her first ten speeches and a medal for winning second place in a speaking competition, and she hopes to start a mentoring program for new members to help them achieve their speaking goals.

 Nirali is also part of The Hindu Temple of The Woodlands Youth Club, Girl Scouts, and a school-bound club called Interact.
 In these clubs, she donates to multiple shelters, helps organize and maintain social gatherings, learns skills such as CPR to help people in need, and contributes her own volunteering ideas.